rupertgermann/image-crawler/README.md

 ## Troubleshooting

+- **ES Modules related errors**: Ensure you're using Node.js 18.17.0 or later.
+If you encounter `ERR_REQUIRE_ESM`, make sure all files use ES module syntax.
 - **No images found**: Try adjusting the search query or filters
 - **Browser timeout errors**: Increase the timeout with `--timeout 60000`
 - **Permission issues**: Ensure the output directory is writable